Office of Public Affairs

 The University of Southern Maine congratulates those students who have been named to the 2016 Spring Semester Dean's List!

 Students Allison Johnston and Laura Personette will guide followers on the journey as they and fellow classmates travel to the town of Montagu, where for the next week-plus, they’ll be working with the people in its communities.

 About 25 years after Darien Brahms quit school for rock music, the Portlander quit music for school.
 Now 49, she's a newly minted USM alumna with a bachelor's degree and a new career trajectory.
 In the fall, the rocker who toured Europe will begin studying U.S. history at the University of Maryland.
 She plans to earn a Ph.D.

-The mission of the Collegiate Recovery Center is to help recovering students complete their degrees and encourage others in recovery to enroll in classes.
+The mission of the Recovery Oriented Campus Center, or ROCC, is to help recovering students complete their degrees and encourage others in recovery to enroll in classes.